This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - 2 cups pasta sauce

 - 2 cups shredded mozzarella

-- Bake at 350 degrees for 35-45 minutes, until cheese is browned and sauce is bubbly.
+- Bake for 45 minutes, until cheese is browned and sauce is bubbly.
 Let cool at least 10 minutes before serving.

 - The number of zucchini or squash you need will depend on the size.